 After your request is approved, login to any of the science gateways and build or execute compute/data intensive applications.

-Access is the critical and innovative component of a LTOS platform composed by many other components and services.
-Access.egi.eu portal allows users to register and be authorized to access all the other services part of the LTOS platform, and allows EGI to track their activities in order to provide the users to the best service possible.
+Access is the critical and innovative component of a LToS platform composed by many other components and services.
+Access.egi.eu portal allows users to register and be authorized to access all the other services part of the LToS platform, and allows EGI to track their activities in order to provide the users to the best service possible.

 EGI Marketplace

-The EGI Marketplace is a new concept added into the EGI-Engage project has a means to improve the way current and potential users discovery EGI services.
+The EGI Marketplace is a new concept added into the EGI-Engage project has a means to improve the way current and potential users discover EGI services.
 The initial concept was outlined in D2.2 with the technical designed described in D3.2.

 The EGI Marketplace offers an excellent opportunity to improve EGI sustainability and business development.
 Mainly through making it easier for new users to discovery services increasing usage and opening up the Marketplace to wider community contributions e.g. research community specific services, local services, etc. where a number of business models could be introduced once critical mass is achieved.